 The dashboard displays KPIs on process automation and how applications improve the comprehensive ability of the business.
 This visualization is so important because it shows the correlation between business processes and the descending trend in new service desk ticket submissions and the cost savings.

-Primary reporting enables you to understand what’s happening within your ServiceNow application at any time.
+Primary reporting enables you to understand what’s happening within your ServiceNow application at any time and also ServiceNow PA i.
 Without a traditional context, it is extremely difficult to know whether your application is providing true value or not.
 But performance analytics allow you to track application KPIs overtime periods, providing insight on how your organization is performing.
-This new knowledge can be used to improve your business with continual service improvement with your ServiceNow investment.Performance Analytics, ServiceNow PA
+This new knowledge can be used to improve your business with continual service improvement with ServiceNow investment.Performance Analytics, ServiceNow PA